 - The maximum magnification is 8x.

-- The reason single taps take longer when you choose a triple-tap as your magnification shortcut is that the OS is waiting to see if the tap is part of a triple-tap.
+- Single taps take longer when you choose a triple-tap as your magnification shortcut because the OS is waiting to see if the tap is part of a triple-tap.

 Almost, but not all.
-If you are still using an Android device running any version older than 9, the feature will not be available.
+The feature will not be available if you still use an Android device running any version older than nine.

 Quite a few.
 Among other features, you can opt for high-contrast text and color-corrected screens; use the TalkBack screen reader to describe what is on your screen and what command you just entered; turn on Voice Access to control your device with your voice; adjust the time given to take action at a prompt; and even let the Lookout feature give you audio notifications about your physical environment.